 Lifeline During Coronavirus Pandemic

-To help keep Americans connected during the coronavirus pandemic, the FCC has temporarily waived usage requirements, recertification and reverification de-enrollment procedures, and general de-enrollment procedures until June 30, 2020.
-Three FCC orders, released on March 17, March 30, and April 29, will help ensure that no current Lifeline subscribers are involuntarily removed from the Lifeline program during this time of national crisis.
+To help keep Americans connected during the coronavirus pandemic, the FCC has temporarily waived usage requirements, recertification and reverification de-enrollment procedures, and general de-enrollment procedures, and has extended those waivers until August 31, 2020.
+Four FCC orders, released on March 17, March 30, April 29, and June 1 will help ensure that no current Lifeline subscribers are involuntarily removed from the Lifeline program during this time of national crisis.
 The orders also direct the Lifeline program administrator to pause any involuntary de-enrollment of existing subscribers until that date.

 How Lifeline Works